 The Boston Region MPO's PBPP process is shaped by both federal transportation performance management requirements and the MPO's goals and objectives, which are established as part of the MPO's Long-Range Transportation Plan (LRTP).
-This chapter discusses how these two frameworks shape the MPO's PBPP process; describes the MPO's current set of performance measures and targets; and explains how the MPO anticipates the projects included in this Transportation Improvement Program (TIP) will help make progress toward performance targets.
+This chapter discusses how these two frameworks shape the MPO's PBPP process; describes the MPO's current set of performance measures and targets; and explains how the MPO anticipates the projects included in this Transportation Improvement Program (TIP) will support improvements in various performance areas and make progress toward targets.